Courses Detail Information

 Description:

 Our initial motivation is the desire to understand the treatment of point sources.
-Starting from the Dirac delta function as a formal symbol to denote a point source, we begin a formal treatment of generalized functions (distributions), including principal value inte- grals, notions of convergence and delta families, the distributional Fourier transform and solutions of distributional equations.
+Starting from the Dirac delta function as a formal symbol to denote a point source, we begin a formal treatment of generalized functions (distributions), including principal value integrals, notions of convergence and delta families, the distributional Fourier transform and solutions of distributional equations.

-The second part of the course applies the theory of distributions to ordinary differential equations (ODEs).
+We will then apply the theory of distributions to ordinary differential equations (ODEs).
 Strong, weak and distributional solutions are introduced and general solution formulas obtained.
 The main focus is then on obtaining Green’s functions for boundary value problems (BVPs) for ODEs, leading to a brief discussion of solvability and modified Green’s functions for ODEs.

 Course Topics: